RhysMurage/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: Displays the number of lines that contain the pattern 'bin'
 16-whatsnext: Displays the lines containing the pattern 'root' and 3 lines after them'
 17-hidethisword: Displays all the lines in /etc/passwd that dont't contain 'bin'
-18-letteronly: Displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capital
+18-letteronly: Displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capita
+19-AZ: Replace all characters A and c from input to Z and e respectively